ansible-collections/ibm_zos_core/docs/source/modules/zos_tso_command.rst

   max_rc
     Specifies the maximum return code allowed for a TSO command.

-    If more than one TSO command is submitted, the *max_rc* applies to all TSO commands.
+    If more than one TSO command is submitted, the :emphasis:`max\_rc` applies to all TSO commands.

     | **returned**: always
     | **type**: int